Installation by Shuttercraft Winchester

 Treated shutters have prolonged lifespans by being able to withstand the impact of the sun’s rays, temperature changes and natural material warping.
 There are a number of wood treatments out there that would be suitable for DIY plantation shutters, such as preservatives, stains and solvents.

 With a made to measure shutter from Shuttercraft you can trust in the premium quality of the product and a manufacturer’s warranty to give you extra peace of mind over a DIY shutter solution.
-Protective coatings such as the antibacterial Hygienliac can be added as an extra, killing off various bugs and microbes found in dust that gathers in your home.
+Protective and antibacterial coatings can be added as an extra, killing off various bugs and microbes found in dust that gathers in your home.

 With limited availability for the DIY market, this wood lacquer is great for allergy sufferers and is effective at killing bacteria for as long as 10 years.